Junto Nakatani: Nakatani vs. Rodríguez Jr.

 Nakatani is going to face the former WBO super flyweight title challenger Francisco Rodríguez Jr. in a super flyweight bout on 1 November 2022.
 The fight took place on the undercard of the Hiroto Kyoguchi and Kenshiro Teraji title unification bout.
 Nakatani officially vacated his WBO flyweight title on 27 October.
 Nakatani won the fight by unanimous decision, with scores of 98–91, 97–92 and 99–90.
 Rodríguez Jr. was deducted a point in the seventh round for landing a low blow.

 Nakatani vs. Moloney

 On 1 January 2023, the reigning WBO super flyweight champion Kazuto Ioka was ordered by the sanctioning body to make a mandatory title defense against Nakatani.
 As Ioka vacated the title on 14 February to pursue a rematch with Joshua Franco, Nakatani was instead ordered to face Andrew Moloney for the vacant championship.
+The fight took place on 20 May 2023, at the MGM Grand Garden Arena in Las Vegas, Nevada.
+On the night, Nakatani dropped Moloney in the second round with a series of uppercuts.
+Nakatani scored another knockdown in the eleventh round, before scoring a one-punch knockout in the twelfth round to win the vacant WBO title.
+The knockout was later voted The Ring magazine Knockout of the Year.